 Where Can I Find Wood Pallets?

-Check with local manufacturing companies that receive a lot of supplies to see if they have wood pallets you can take off their hands.
+Another option would be to check with local manufacturing companies that receive a lot of supplies.
+Stop by and see if they have wood pallets you can take off their hands.

 Who Buys Wood Pallets?